repomesh/II-Commons/examples/model_server/README.md

 -   `NLTK_PROXY`: (Optional) A proxy URL to use for accessing NLTK data.
 Like `http://localhost:2080`.

 ## Running the Server

-(Instructions on how to run the server would typically go here, e.g., using Docker or Python directly.
-This needs to be added based on how the server is intended to be run.)

 ```bash
 python server.py